nasaofficial/MEZO/README ( ENGLISH ).md

 Option 1
-Function: Displays a list of running processes and kills them.
+Function: Displays a list of running processes and terminates them (dangerous).

 Option 2
-Function: Displays a list of running processes excluding important ones and kills them.
+Function: Displays a list of running processes excluding essential ones and terminates them.

 Option 3
-Function: Terminates the iCUE.exe process for examination.
+Function: Activates Windows 11 by entering the activation key.

 Option 4
-Function: Terminates the running processes using multiple Taskkill commands hand made.
+Function: Terminates a group of processes using manually crafted Taskkill commands.

-((((((((((((((((((((
-In case the screen turns black and does not open in any of the four options above, press SHIFT + CTRL + ESC, then click on "File," followed by "Run new task."
-Type explorer.exe and press enter.
+(((((In case the screen is black and none of the above four options work, press SHIFT + CTRL + ESC, then click on "File," followed by "Run new task," and type explorer.exe, then press enter.)))))
-))))))))))))))))))))

 Option 5
-Function: Activates Windows 10 using a predefined activation key.
+Function: Activates Windows 10 by entering the activation key.

 Option 6
-Function: Activates Microsoft Office using a predefined activation key.
+Function: Activates Microsoft Office by entering the activation key.

 Option 7
-Function: Runs a PowerShell script to tweak some settings.
+Function: Runs a PowerShell script to optimize some settings.

 Option 8
-Function: Opens a Telegram link to contact the developer for help.
+Function: Opens a new menu for additional options.

 Option 9
-Closes The Program
+Function: Communicates with the developer.

+Option 0
+Function: Closes the program.
+Second Menu:

+Option 1
+Function: Repairs system files.

+Option 2
+Function: Activates protection.

+Option 3
+Function: Suggests applications for new or formatted devices.